 - all individuals in Victoria (regardless of background) have shown that they can work together to build a positive and progressive future and this cooperation is to be encouraged so as to enhance Victoria as a great place in which to live, work, invest and raise a family.

-For information on the two key pieces of legislation related to Victoria’s multicultural community, including the Multicultural Victoria Act 2011, which includes the principles of multiculturalism, see: Victorian Multicultural Commission – Legislation
+For information on this and other key pieces of legislation related to Victoria’s multicultural community, including the Charter of Human Rights and Responsibilities Act 2006 and the Racial and Religious Tolerance Act 2001, see: Victorian Multicultural Commission – Legislation

 What is multicultural education?

-The Department is committed to the development of an education system where all students are empowered to take advantage of our community’s economic and social opportunity.
+The Department is committed to a learning and development system where all students have the skills and knowledge they need to thrive and participate in a complex and challenging economy and society.
 Just as racism and prejudice cannot be permitted to hinder the progress of any individual, all young people are entitled to benefit from the richness of our multicultural society and to develop the understandings and skills they need to contribute as confident world citizens.

 In a school context, and with the support of school policies and programs, multicultural education helps students develop:

 - proficiency in English

 - competency in a language or languages other than English

 - in depth knowledge and awareness of their own and other cultures

 - an understanding of the multicultural nature of Australia’s past and present history